-

 JPSS – UCE District Giants!

 We are excited to share some fantastic news!
 Our S-4 students have again excelled in their UCE exams, showcasing their hard work and dedication.
-Of the 133 students who took the test, 132 achieved Division One which means they qualify to move on to A-level education.
+Of the 133 students who took the test, 132 achieved Results 1 which means they qualify to move on to A-level education.
 This remarkable achievement fills us with pride and calls for a celebration, as it honors our students and elevates our school.
 JPSS is ranked as the #1 school in the Pallisa school district for the third consecutive year—a remarkable feat we all share.
 See our students celebrate with a parade through Pallisa in the video above.
 Even more impressive, JPSS was ranked in Uganda’s…

 Incredible UACE Test Results – Time to Celebrate!